Makeup mistress Bobbi Brown opens her first flagship store in Australasia this weekend.

 The closest Brown has come to New Zealand is having had a Kiwi penpal when she was growing up in Chicago.
 "I don't know why I remember, but his name was Charles Bradford.
 In third grade we had to write letters all year.
 He sent me a Christmas present, he sent me a bottle of Jurgens [body] lotion, I guess he thought it was very American.
 That's all I know about New Zealand, but to this day I still remember Charles Bradford."

+There's no gushing promise to visit (China calls first).
 "It's [New Zealand] on the list, I haven't been to Australia either," Brown tells me during a rapid-response interview in her company's industrial chic headquarters in downtown Manhattan.
 The airy open-plan Soho loft space is punctuated by distressed metal filing cabinets and populated by perky little PR girls.
 Her adjoining office has a softer touch with grey carpet and personal mementos grouped neatly across her desk and on shelves against an exposed brick wall.

 It's New York Fashion Week, she's just announced Katie Holmes will be the brand's first celebrity face and she's tired.